-The general education core represents the foundation of a liberal arts education.
+The general education core is designed to provide the academic context in which students can achieve the general education competencies listed and defined above.
+The core thus represents the foundation of a liberal arts education.
 It is designed to prepare students with a broad educational experience in a biblical context on which to build as they advance in their academic program.
 Students seeking to graduate from Florida College must complete thirty-six (36) hours of general education requirements, the physical education requirement, and the Bible requirement.